 Auto-TLS is enabled by default in CDP.
 But you can also manually configure TLS for Phoenix Query Server.
-See the related inforamtion section to learn more about security in CDP.
+See the related inforantion section below for more information.

 Related Information

 Configure TLS encryption manually for Phoenix Query Server CDP Security